 A second edition of the ebook ‘The Secrets of Filming ‘SWALLOWS & AMAZONS'(1974) is now avaialble on Amazon Kindle, Smashwords, itunes, Kobo, and Nook for £2.99 .
 You can download this free of charge if you already own the first edition.

 If you would like a copy but don’t have a Kindle, worry not.
 We have added a link whereby you can download a free Kindle app.
 Please go to my Book Page and scroll down for the details.

 If you already have a copy of the ebook, contact a Customer Advisor and ask for a free update.
 You just need to give Kindle the ebook’s ASIN number.
 The ISBN for all online editions except Kindle is: ISBN 9781311761927

-Since being contacted by others who were involved in the filming, I have been able to add a few more anecdotes and images, including this beautiful shot of Virginia McKenna kindly sent in by the photographer Philip Hatfield.
+Since being contacted by others who were involved in the filming, I have been able to add a few more anecdotes and images, including this beautiful shot of Virginia McKenna in 1973 kindly sent in by the photographer Philip Hatfield.

 I found a copy of my original contract for the film and when Jean McGill rang from Bowness, a few more secrets floated to the surface.

 CBBCTV’s Cinemaniacs interviewed the screenwriter David Wood and myself on how the original movie of Arthur Ransome’s ‘Swallows and Amazons’ was made back in the summer of 1973.
 The idea was to use 30 second clips, so please excuse my over-the-top reactions, but you can watch the whole recording below.

 ‘This has to be one of the most delightful interviews in my recent memory.’
 Tim Lewis, USA